The Neural Coding Framework for Learning Generative Models: Results

-We hypothesize that the GNCN's latent codes make it easier for a linear classifier to separate out patterns by category as a result of the fact that they are sparse.
-Crucially, the lateral structure of our model creates columns of neural processing units that fight for the right to represent and explain the input, meaning that only a few (possibly even just one) within a group would be active when processing particular patterns.
-To quantity this sparsity in the GNCN, we measure and report in the table of Figure \ref{fig:tsne_latents} (Right) the (mean) proportion $\rho^\ell_{a}$ of neurons at layer $\ell$ that were active (we counted whether each unit for a given pattern satisfied $z^\ell_i > \epsilon$, where $\epsilon = 1e^{-6}$)) in the model for each dataset.
-Note that the activities of the GNCN are quite sparse (the greatest value found was on KMNIST in layer $1$ with a sparsity of $21$\%) and, furthermore, that the number of active neurons is lower for deeper layers, with $11$-$15$\% sparsity for all datasets for the top layer $\mathbf{z}^3$.
-We believe that the GNCN's structured form of sparsity aids it in modeling the input, i.e., yielding strong log likelihood and reconstruction error, while facilitating better separation of highly nonlinear data.
-Though models like the GVAE and CV-GVAE reach good log likelihoods too, it is possible that since their learning process to focus on shaping their latent spaces to dense, multivariate Gaussian distributions, there is little chance for useful sparsity to emerge as a by-product, reducing the possibility that the latent space might result in beneficial side-effects.
+We hypothesize that the GNCN-t2-L$\Sigma$'s latent codes make it easier for a linear classifier to separate out patterns by category as a result of the fact that they are sparse.
+Crucially, this model's lateral structure creates columns of neural processing units that fight for the right to explain the input, meaning that only a few within a group would be active when processing particular patterns.
+To quantity this sparsity in the GNCN-t2-L$\Sigma$, we measure and report in the table of Figure \ref{fig:tsne_latents} (b) the (mean) proportion $\rho^\ell_{a}$ of neurons at layer $\ell$ that were active (we counted whether each unit for a given pattern satisfied $z^\ell_i > \epsilon$, where $\epsilon = 1e^{-6}$)) in each model on each dataset.
+We compare this model to the GNCN-t1-$\Sigma$/Friston \cite{friston2008hierarchical}, one of the best performing GNCNs that used a kurtotic prior to induce sparsity, and observe that the lateral inhibition/excitation greatly reduces the amount of neural firing while still obtaining top performance.
+Note that the activities of the GNCN-t2-L$\Sigma$ are quite sparse (the highest/worst-case value was on KMNIST in layer $1$ with a sparsity of $21$\%) and, furthermore, the number of active neurons is lower in deeper layers, with $11$-$15$\% sparsity for all datasets in the top layer $\mathbf{z}^3$.
+We believe that the GNCN-t2-L$\Sigma$'s (and GNCN-PDH's) structured form of sparsity aids it in modeling input, i.e., yielding strong likelihood and reconstruction error, facilitating better separation of nonlinear data, and opening the door to designing models that more directly adhere to homeostatic constraints similar to those imposed by the brain.
+Though models like the GAN-AE, GVAE, and CV-GVAE reach good log likelihoods too, it is possible that since their learning process focuses on shaping their latent spaces to dense, multivariate Gaussian distributions, there is little chance for useful sparsity to emerge as a by-product, reducing the possibility that the latent space might result in beneficial side-effects.